Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 The probably most attractive data type to pass over from application A to application B is the pdf including all the information filled into the instance of application A. To retrieve this data from application A, it needs to be collected from Altinn Storage.
 The pdf exists on the instance object as a part of the `dataTypes` field with the name `ref-data-as-pdf`.
-This can be fetched by Getting the instance and fetch the data directly on the retrieved instance object, or by using the already defined `GetBinaryData` method on the dataClient should be used to get the data.
+This can be fetched by getting the instance and fetch the data directly on the retrieved instance object, or by using the already defined `GetBinaryData` method on the dataClient.
 See example code below of both below:

    ```csharp